-- (1) Percent of volumes by customer class may not sum due to rounding. - (2) On April 26, 2024, ComEd filed rider Delivery Service Pricing Reconciliation (DSPR) reconciliation which is a proceeding to reconcile its actual costs to the rates set by formula for 2023.
-This proceeding will conclude the reconciliations related to distribution formula rates.
-All MYPs currently in effect include a process to reconcile actual costs with those included in the rate case filing. - (3) ComEd's formula rate, which has sunset in December 2023, includes a mechanism that eliminates volumetric risk.
-Rider DSPR Delivery Service Pricing Reconciliation will provide decoupling for calendar year 2023 after the formula rate. expires, while Rider RBA Revenue Balancing Adjustment, which was approved by the Illinois Commerce Commission in December 2022, will provide decoupling for 2024 and beyond.
+- (1) Percent of volumes by customer class may not sum due to rounding. - (2) ComEd will file a rider Delivery Service Pricing Reconciliation (DSPR) reconciliation in April 2024 which is a proceeding to reconcile its actual costs to the rates set by formula for 2023.
+This proceeding will conclude the reconciliations related to distribution formula rates. - (3) ComEd's formula rate, which has sunset in December 2023, includes a mechanism that eliminates volumetric risk.
+Rider DSPR Delivery Service Pricing Reconciliation will provide decoupling for calendar year 2023 after the formula rate expires, while Rider RBA Revenue Balancing Adjustment, which was approved by the Illinois Commerce Commission in December 2022, will provide decoupling for 2024 and beyond.
 ACE implemented the Conservation Incentive Program prospectively effective July 1, 2021, which eliminates the variable effects of weather and customer usage patterns for most customers.
-Certain classes for BGE, DPL MD, Pepco and ACE are not decoupled. - (4) Under EIMA statute (220 ILCS 5/16-108.5) and CEJA (220 ILCS 5/16-105.6), ComEd is able to record expenses greater than \$10 million resulting from a single storm or weather system or other similar expense to a regulatory asset and amortize over 5 years. - (5) In the Pepco DC MYP case, the Company received approval on June 8, 2021 for the ability to request deferral of unexpected costs greater than \$1M which could enable regulatory asset treatment for storm recovery. - (6) In DPL DE's 2024 Electric distribution base rate, the Company received approval for the ability to recover individual storm expenses exceeding \$5 million through a Significant Storm Expense Rate Rider.
+Certain classes for BGE, DPL MD, Pepco and ACE are not decoupled. - (4) Under EIMA statute (220 ILCS 5/16-108.5) and CEJA (220 ILCS 5/16-105.6), ComEd is able to record expenses greater than \$10 million resulting from a single storm or weather system or other similar expense to a regulatory asset and amortize over 5 years. - (5) In the Pepco DC MYP case, the Company received approval on June 8, 2021 for the ability to request deferral of unexpected costs greater than \$1M which could enable regulatory asset treatment for storm recovery.